pranav-logan/researchgame2020/README.md

 The game has the user create a path from a sensor (starting point) to a reciever (end point).
 These two elements are seperated by many cores (computational blocks), and the user must position what direction these cores face in order to form the proper pathing.
-Sensors send out numbers one at a time, and the receiver expects a ceratin input to complete the level.
-Core modify the inputs they are given and as such, the user must find out what cores to utilize in order to get the right output value to the receiver.
+Sensors send out numbers one at a time, and the receiver expects a certain input to complete the level.
+Cores modify the inputs they are given and as such, the user must find out what cores to utilize in order to get the right output value to the receiver.